lin-frederic/CaMiT/time_aware_generation/README.md

 # Stable Diffusion LoRA Fine-Tuning

-This script fine-tunes a Stable Diffusion model using LoRA adapters on a custom dataset of car images and captions.
+This script fine-tunes a Stable Diffusion model using LoRA adapters with a dataset of car images and captions provided as a JSON file.

 ## How to Run